surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.52.1-b.2 =
+= 3.52.1-b.3 =

 (2018/02/08) Added an "Edit" link to the "Robots" option in the post Publish metabox.
 Added a fallback to custom product attributes when the main WooCommerce product attribute is an empty string (Pro version).
+Fixed the assignment of Schema Event offers validFrom and validThrough property values.

 = 3.52.0 =